- Chip Levengood, Chair

 Susan Dzieduszycka-Suinat heads the Overseas Vote Foundation (OVF) and its associated initiative, U.S. Vote Foundation (US Vote).
 As the Co-founder, President and Chief Executive Officer, Susan orchestrates the work of the foundations around the greater goal of creating an environment conducive to positive electoral reform.
 Her work encompasses the foundations’ strategic and operational planning, innovation and technical development, and commercial and marketing programs.
 In addition, Susan is actively engaged with voter support, outreach, research programs and policy development programs.

 An active public speaker, Susan has addressed the National Association of Secretaries of State and the National Association of State Election Directors, among other esteemed organizations.
 She has also testified in Congress in support of overseas and military voting rights, and has been an outspoken leader in support of improving overseas and military voting policies, which inspired creation of the CLOVE Initiative in 2012.
 She has also actively participated in the efforts of the Uniform Law Commission to develop and propagate adoption of the Uniform Military and Overseas Voting Act (UMOVA) across the states.
-OVF, through Susan’s direct efforts, has been the recipient of grants from The Pew Charitable Trusts, the Carnegie Foundation of New York, and the JEHT Foundation.
+OVF, through Susan’s direct efforts, has been the recipient of grants from The Democracy Fund, the Federal Voting Assistance Program, The Pew Charitable Trusts, the Carnegie Foundation of New York, and the JEHT Foundation.